11ty/11ty-website/src/docs/plugins/upgrade-help.md

 # Or, upgrading from Eleventy v1 to v2
 npm install @11ty/eleventy@2

+# Or, upgrading from Eleventy v2 to v3
+npm install @11ty/eleventy@3
 ```

 ### <span class="numberflag"><span class="sr-only">Step</span> 2</span> Install the Helper